Markov trace on Funar algebra

 Performing in practice this computation for $\alpha=\beta=0$, $k=\Z$ (the case considered in [\refFunar] and [\refCM]) and in some other special cases, we obtain the following results.
-To compute Gr\"obner bases, we use {\tt Singular 3-1-3} software.
+To compute the Gr\"obner bases, we used {\tt Singular 3-1-3} and {\tt Macaulay2} software; see details on the web page [\refWebPage].